Indoor Air Quality Testing

 Fortunately, your local HomeTeam offers indoor air quality testing near you.
 Our company uses specialized equipment to measure the levels of pollutants in the air, such as dust, pollen, volatile organic compounds (VOCs), and mold.
 We will also check for carbon monoxide and radon levels, which can cause serious health problems.
 After the tests are complete, you will receive a detailed report of your indoor air quality.

 The first step in testing your indoor air quality is to contact the air quality testing company at HomeTeam Inspection.
-We will provide you with more information on the our indoor air quality service and what it entails.
+We will provide you with more information on the testing process and what it entails.
 Our experts will also be able to assess your home’s air quality, so they can design a plan to improve it.
 This may include things like changing air filters, improving ventilation, and using air purifiers.

 In addition to your comfort, the quality of your home air is also important to your health.
 Pollutant levels inside your home can be 2 to 5 times higher than the air outside, and the EPA claims that indoor air quality poses a greater health hazard than the pollution outdoors.